xma711/notebook/programming/nodejs/node_red/README.md

-There are some utility functions, such as node.log(), node.warn() and node.error() which allow us to log text to the console or debug pane (or others) -- this means node-red actually has a console (i think it is like javascript console)
+There are some utility functions, such as node.log(), node.warn() and node.error() which allow us to log text to the console or debug pane (or others) -- this means node-red actually has a console (It is like the javascript console) .

-there is also node.send() function that can be used to send messages to downstream nodes in a callback function, rather than returning the message(s).
+There is also node.send() function that can be used to send messages to downstream nodes in a callback function, rather than returning the message(s).
 This can be used to control time of sending. e.g.
 ```